 Jawbreaker – Dear You

 The consensus favorite Jawbreaker album, as far as I can tell, is the Steve Albini-produced 24 Hour Revenge Therapy, an abrasive punk album with angst and snot in equal supply.
-But the band’s major label debut and final album, Dear You, is the moment where Blake Schwarzenbach’s songwriting truly blossomed.
+But the band’s major label debut and final album, Dear You, is the moment where Blake Schwarzenbach’s songwriting truly blossomed, resulting in one of the all-time best emo albums, cries of “sell out” be damned.
 Though some of the edge remains, the trio had moved toward a more epic permutation of their vulnerable punk-pop with more subdued arrangements and wounded, anguished lyrics.
 Lead single “Fireman” balances one of the band’s best melodies with a narrative of recurring nightmares, climaxing with the confession, “If you could hear, the dreams I’ve had my dear/ they would give you nightmares for a week.”
 But the most emotionally charged moment, “I Love You So Much It’s Killing Us Both,” is also the hardest hitting musically, its explosive rhythms and power-chord punch underscoring Schwarzenbach’s sneer, “If you can’t be the life of the party, you’ll be the death of everyone.”

 Promise Ring – Nothing Feels Good